MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   * Send one message with complete information.
   * Avoid multi-turn conversations to complete a single repetitive workflow.
-  * Use a form (or task module) to collect all inputs from a user at one time.
+  * Use a form (or task module) to collect all inputs from a user at one-time.
   * NLP based conversational chatbots can use multi turn conversation to make the discussion more engaging and complete a workflow.

     :::image type="content" source="../../../../assets/images/submission/validation-bot-messages-using-task-module.png" alt-text="validation-bot-message-using-task-module":::